princenarula222/Intrusion_Detector/README.md

 Run 'detector.py' to train and test the model.

 # Result
-Following files are generated in the root folder upon completion of execution.
+Following files are generated in the root folder upon successful execution.

 y_true.csv - stores true labels of the processes contained in test set